 The method I like best to check for a good stock price is using the current dividend yield and compare this against the historical median dividend yield.
 What you are looking for is a current dividend yield higher than the historical dividend yield.
 For dividend yields, the higher the dividend yields the better the relative price of a stock is.

 Of the big banks that I follow, the Bank of Nova Scotia comes off relatively better in this test.
-For Bank of Nova Scotia, the current dividend yield is 5.19% and the historical median one is 4.11% a difference of 26.21%.
-The TD Bank is a close second with a current yield of 4.29% compared to the historical median one of 3.50%.
-The current yield is 22.7% below the historical median yield.
+For Bank of Nova Scotia, the current dividend yield is 4.42% and the historical median one is 4.12% a difference of 7.21%.
+The TD Bank is a close second with a current yield of 3.54% compared to the historical median one of 3.50%.
+The current yield is 1.28% above the historical median yield.

 |Bank||Symbol||10 Year||Hist.
 Ave||Hist.
 Med|

-Below you can see that Both BNS and TD Bank are cheap as their current yield is 20% or more above the historical median dividend yield.
-The Bank of Montreal, CIBC and Royal Bank are showing as reasonable and below the median.
-National Bank is showing as reasonable but above the median.
+Below you can see that Both BNS and TD Bank are reasonably priced as their current yield is higher than the above the historical median dividend yield.
+The rest are showing as reasonable but above the median.

 My next favourite test is the Price/Sales (P/S) Ratio.
 It sometimes works better than the Dividend Yield test on certain stock, especially old income trust stocks.
 What you want for a reasonable price is for the current P/S Ratio to be lower than the 10 year median P/S Ratio.

-Of the big banks I follow, the Bank of Nova Scotia is relatively lower with the current P/S Ratio some 13.75% below its 10 year median P/S Ratio.
+Of the big banks I follow, the Bank of Nova Scotia is relatively lower with the current P/S Ratio some at 10.62% above its 10 year median P/S Ratio.
+Its price is reasonable, but above the median.
 All the other banks have a higher P/S Ratio than the 10 year median P/S Ratio.

 |Bank of Montreal||BMO||2.50|